dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 - Official Docs: <https://rr.brott.dev/docs/v1-0/installation/>

 **Pros of Road Runner:**
-- Stable, minimal bugs if any
+- Stable, minimal bugs if any.
-- Time consistent by default
+- Time consistent by default.
 - Extensively tested.
 It's used by thousands of teams that are able to help you in the FTC Discord, and someone has almost certainly had your problem before.
-- Lots of projects integrate with it
+- Lots of projects integrate with it.
-- Uses the FIRST-recommended standard coordinate system consistently
+- Uses the FIRST-recommended standard coordinate system consistently.
-- Works with SlothLoad immediately
+- Works with SlothLoad immediately.
+- Bulk reads by default.

 **Cons of Roadrunner:**
-- Prioritizes time consistency above all else, meaning potentially worse correction
+- Prioritizes time consistency above all else, meaning potentially worse correction.
-- Slower speed by default
+- Slower speed by default.
-- Path visualizer is code based
+- Path visualizer is code based.
+- Does not cache motor writes by default.

 <!--